-According to the NIH, lower back pain and headaches are the most common ailment among Americans.
-People spend almost $50 Billion in remedies and treatments for their aches and pains.
+According to the National Institutes for Health Statistics, lower back pain and headaches are the most common ailment among Americans.
+People spend almost $50 Billion a year on remedies and treatments for their aches and pains.

 It’s worth finding out the source of the pain.
 It’s a big difference to experience the occasional lower back pain because you overdid it in the garden vs. experiencing chronic pain that won’t go away.
 In either case, you want to get relief right away.
-However, your treatments may be different.

 A Quick Overview of the Back

-Making up the spinal column is 30 bones, tissues, ligaments and 50 nerve endings.
+The spinal column is made up of 30 bones, tissues, ligaments, and nerve endings.
 Between these bones are the discs that act as shock absorbers between the vertebrae which cushion the discs.
 A flexible spine improves your range of motion and protects your back from injury.

-As you might guess, aging is a big part of the cause.
-As you get older, you lose muscle tone and bone strength.
-Now, your lumbar region is working harder.
-Your lower back is already working harder, and it’s easier to strain your muscles when you move something heavy or do vigorous exercise.
+As you get older, you lose muscle tone and bone strength which means your lumbar region (lower back) works harder.
+This makes it’s easier to strain your muscles when you move something heavy or do vigorous exercise.

-The discs in your back become less flexible as well with age.
-They also produce less synovial fluid to lubricate the bones.
+Additionally, the discs in your back become less flexible with age and produce less synovial fluid to lubricate the bones.

-Sitting too much can contribute to lower back pain.
-So, if you sit at a desk all day and then sit in the evening too, you’re setting yourself up for back pain.
-Be aware of your posture.
-Computer work causes people to sit hunch forward.
+For one, be aware of your posture.
+Computer work typically causes people to sit hunch forward.
 This contributes to rounded shoulders and sometimes a chin jutting out which can lead to more pressure on your lumbar region.
 Investing in a supporting chair can make a big difference.

 Between the normal aging process and today’s sedentary lifestyles, it’s a perfect storm for nerve irritation or bone lesions.

 One other reason you might be experiencing back pain is because of an accident.
 If you have sustained a back injury as the result of the negligence of another person you might be able to make a claim for personal injury compensation.